 - Expand Potential Speaker List: Likewise, reduced commitments for a virtual event may also make it easier to get speakers, especially if your event includes a mix of live and pre-recorded sessions.

 - Reduce Risk of Outbreak: Of course, this one is on everyone’s minds.
-In a time when many companies are limiting employee travel and even offering work from home options (Twitter, Amazon, and Microsoft among them), virtual events make it easier for your event attendees to still get value from your content without worrying about getting sick or spreading germs.
+In a time when many companies have limited employee travel and others have moved to remote workplaces, virtual events make it easier for your event attendees to still get value from your content without worrying about getting sick or spreading germs.

 Types of Online Events